GeekyAnts/native-base-docs/docs/components/card/CardTransparent.md

 ## card-transparent-headref
 #### Transparent Card

-A transparent card can be created using `transparent` props
+A transparent card can be created using `transparent` props with &lt;CardItem>.

 *Syntax*